- What is Software as A Medical Device?

 - Non-serious condition

-On the basis of these characterizations, SaMDs are divided into four categories.
+Once the information is defined on the basis of the above characterizations, SaMDs are divided into four categories- starting from I to IV.

 Category Wise Examples of SaMD